katjatuma/katjatuma.github.io/index.md

 # Research

-In my research, I work on observing and helping experts to counter cyber-security threats.
+In my research, I work on observing and helping experts to counter security threats.
 I'm particularly interested in:

 - **Security-by-design.** Threat modeling and risk analysis, automating security analysis of software architecture, compliance of code to the intended security, reverse engineering security.